Dark Mode Implementation: Best Practices for Mobile in 2026

 Dark mode isn't optional anymore - it's expected.
 Over 80% of mobile users now prefer dark interfaces, and operating systems from iOS to Android ship with dark mode enabled by default.
 If your website doesn't support it, you're actively frustrating the majority of your mobile audience.

-But implementing dark mode isn't just inverting colors and calling it done.
+Implementing dark mode isn't just inverting colors and calling it done.
 Poor implementations cause eye strain, reduce readability, and break layouts in ways that only appear on actual devices.
 This guide covers everything you need to build dark mode experiences that work flawlessly across mobile platforms, with practical code examples and testing strategies.

 Why Dark Mode Matters More on Mobile